-If MaineDOT determines that local administration would be suitable for a project, MaineDOT will enter into a project agreement with the sponsoring local agency.
-If MaineDOT concludes that local administation would not be an appropriate fit, MaineDOT will administer the project for the sponsoring local agency.
+If MaineDOT determines that local administration is appropriate, MaineDOT will enter into a project agreement with the sponsoring LPA.
+If MaineDOT concludes that local administration would not be suitable for the scope of work, MaineDOT will administer the project for the LPA.

-Note: Projects awarded through MaineDOT's Municipal Partnership Initiative and Small Harbor Improvement Program (SHIP) must be locally administered.
-Additionally, local administration should be considered for any project off of the state system - if the sponsoring local agency has the full-time personnel and financial capacity to manage the work.
+Note: Projects funded through MaineDOT's Municipal Partnership Initiative (MPI) and Small Harbor Improvement Program (SHIP) must be locally administered.
+Local project administration also should be considered for any project off the state highway system - if the sponsoring LPA has the full-time personnel and financial capacity to manage the work.